-The labelling and registration system introduced in the company must enable products to be clearly identified at all times and goods to be traced using an example from production or outgoing goods in accordance with Regulation (EC) No 178/2002.
+The labelling and registration system introduced in the company must enable products to be clearly identified at all times and goods to be traced using an example from production or outgoing goods in accordance with Regulation (EC) No 178/2002 and taking account the requirements of 9.1.1.
 This also applies to all ingredients, spices, auxiliary substances and additives as well as to primary packaging materials and labels.